It's finally feeling like fall down here in Dixie.

 Don't you just love this time of year?
-Though, the weather hasn't gotten the memo here in the South - it was in the mid-90's today.
+The weather hadn't gotten the memo here in the South until today - we've been in the mid-80's for a few days.

-But, in celebration of the upcoming arrival of fall, I made my first batch of homemade applesauce today.
+So, in celebration of cooler temps and pumpkins and apple trees and bouquets of sharpened pencils (LOVE!
+Fave movie.), I'm sharing my recipe for Homemade Applesauce.
 This is the perfect time of year to make and freeze applesauce to have all year round.

 Today I'm sharing my recipe for Homemade Applesauce - along with some tips for storing and freezing, how to customize your applesauce to your liking, and how to get your kids involved in the process.

 If you've never made homemade applesauce, it is so much more delicious than what you buy pre-made in the store.
-It's wonderful served warm, next to a roast and some potatoes, or alongside your favorite sandwich (which for me happens to be a BLT!)
+It's wonderful served warm, next to a roast and some potatoes (or any of the above), or alongside your favorite sandwich (which for me happens to be a BLT!)
 And, it's a great snack for kids.

 PLEASE let this inspire you to try making your own homemade applesauce at least once this fall.
 I promise it'll become a favorite in your house!

 1. Buy a box of gallon or quart-sized freezer bags.
 Triple or quadruple this recipe.
 Place the applesauce into family-sized portions into the freezer bags and save for the winter.
 Or give away to family and friends!